DesertBus/jIRCs/README.rst

 License
 =======

-SockJS-Twisted is (c) 2012 Christopher Gamble and is made available under the BSD license.
+jIRCs is (c) 2012 Christopher Gamble and is made available under the BSD license.